nilsegger/winterp/README.md

   ```

 ## Challenges
-  - Release Mode: I was always building in Debug Mode, which gave me no errors, but when building in release mode on Ubuntu, some tests did not pass.
+  - Release Mode: I was always building in Debug Mode, which gave me no errors, but when building in release mode on Ubuntu, 44 of the 237 tests did not pass.
+All being related to I64 operations or floating point operations.
-    This would need some more investigating, since I was unable to reproduce this on Windows in release mode.
-Im assuming clang is doing some floating point optimisations.
+    This would need some more investigating, since I was unable to reproduce this on Windows.
   - Imports: Due to running out of time, my interpreter only supports a single import.
-    For more imports, I would need to map module and field name to their counterpart WASI function.
+    For more imports, I would need to map module and field name to their counterpart WASI functions.
   - Parsing the file: In the beginning I believed parsing a file wouldnt take me as long as it ended up doing, so I was unable to get started on the runtime before saturday.
   - Getting other projects to run: I tried to find WebAssembly projects which my interpreter would be able to run.
-    I alread knew from the beginning that this would be impossible, since I only support `fd_write` and most projects are meant to have a GUI.
+    I alread knew from the beginning that this would most likely be impossible, since I only support `fd_write` and most projects are meant to have a GUI.
-    But I'm fairly confident that easy things like this [rust example](https://wasmbyexample.dev/examples/hello-world/hello-world.rust.en-us.html) could be possible.
+    But I'm fairly confident that simpler things like this [rust example](https://wasmbyexample.dev/examples/hello-world/hello-world.rust.en-us.html) could be possible.
-    For other things like this [mandelbrot module](https://www.assemblyscript.org/examples/mandelbrot.html) I would need to add the missing imports for `Math.log` and `Math.log2`.
+    For other things like [mandelbrot module](https://www.assemblyscript.org/examples/mandelbrot.html) it would be interesting to see if adding the missing imports for `Math.log` and `Math.log2` would be enough.
     This should be fairly straightforward by adapting the `execute_import` function.

 ### What I would do differently or improve
+  - Further make use Immediate types.
+For operations, it could be beneficial to always assert for correct types.
   - Gracious error handling: The Code currently simply crashes in debug mode when invalid executions happen.
     There would need to be a refactor to introduce error code or exceptions.
     I personally would would choose error codes and pass these around, this would mean that any current return value would need to be added as a parameter reference.